 The Green Party scam to fill up their coffers by asking for impossible recounts is now being joined by the badly defeated & demoralized Dems— Donald J. Trump (@realDonaldTrump) November 27, 2016

 The Democrats, when they incorrectly thought they were going to win, asked that the election night tabulation be accepted.
 Not so anymore!— Donald J. Trump (@realDonaldTrump) November 27, 2016

 Hillary Clinton conceded the election when she called me just prior to the victory speech and after the results were in.
 Nothing will change— Donald J. Trump (@realDonaldTrump) November 27, 2016

 According to Marc Elias from the Clinton campaign's legal team, they will follow Stein's lead in participating in the recount process.
 Elias said that the Clinton team takes concerns over potential hacking or altering of results "extremely seriously" but also made it clear that they were not the ones who started this process.

 “We are getting attacked for participating in a recount that we didn't ask for by the man who won election but thinks there was massive fraud,” Elias tweeted on Nov.
 27.

 On.
 Nov.
-27, Trump made what others say is a baseless claim that “millions of people” voted illegally, and “I won the popular vote if you deduct” those allegedly fraudulent votes.
+27, Trump made what many say is a baseless claim that “millions of people” voted illegally, and “I won the popular vote if you deduct” those allegedly fraudulent votes.

 In addition to winning the Electoral College in a landslide, I won the popular vote if you deduct the millions of people who voted illegally— Donald J. Trump (@realDonaldTrump) November 27, 2016